php-imagine/Imagine/docs/usage/metadata.rst

     var_dump($metadata->toArray());

-The previous code might produce such output:
+The previous code should produce this output:

 .. code-block:: none